Report by Brattle Economists Finds Electric Water Heaters Can Provide Economic and Environmental Benefits

 The authors also find that both forms of water heating could provide substantial environmental benefits.
 Heat pump water heaters provide the most consistent environmental benefit on a per-water heater basis through overall reductions in energy consumption.
 They have the ability to reduce carbon dioxide (CO2) emissions associated with customers’ water heating needs by approximately 50% relative to use of a conventional electric resistance water heater.
 Similarly, their analysis also finds that the water heating CO2 footprint can be reduced by 30% for customers who use their electric resistance water heaters to shift load from higher emissions hours to lower emissions hours on a daily basis.

 “Electric water heaters are effectively pre-installed batteries sitting idle in more than 50 million homes across the U.S.,” noted Ryan Hledik, a Brattle principal and lead author of the study.
 “While the economic benefits of advanced water heating load control and efficiency strategies will certainly vary across jurisdictions, we have found that they present a significant untapped and cost-effective opportunity to improve the operations of the power grid.”

 The report, “The Hidden Battery: Opportunities in Electric Water Heating,” is authored by Mr. Hledik, Principal Judy Chang, and Associate Roger Lueken.
-It is available for download using the link below.
+It is available for download below.